BettyxMue/master-thesis-match-keys-datavant-attack/README.md

 # Token Escalation Attack on Datavant-Like Match Keys

-This repository contains the implementation of a **Token Escalation Attack** framework, developed as part of the Master's Thesis **"Record Linkage with Match Key Algorithms: Is it secure?"**.
+This repository contains the implementation of a **Escalation Attack** framework, developed as part of the master's thesis **"Record Linkage with Match Key Algorithms: Is it secure?"**.

 ## Overview

 Privacy-Preserving Record Linkage (PPRL) systems often use multiple, redundant "match keys" (tokens) to link patient records across databases.
-This project demonstrates that providing correlated tokens (e.g., a low-entropy Soundex token alongside a high-entropy Name token) introduces a critical vulnerability: **Entropy Dependencies**.
+This project demonstrates that providing correlated tokens (e.g., a low-entropy Soundex token alongside a high-entropy Name token) introduces a critical vulnerability: **entropy dependencies**.

 This framework implements a cryptanalytic attack that:
 1.  **Exploits** low-entropy tokens (T1, T2) to recover partial attributes (Gender, DOB, Soundex).